joanrig/congress_front_end/devlog.md

 ###requirements - completed
+The Application must make use of react-router and proper RESTful routing
 DONE: You should be using fetch() within your actions to GET data from your api
 DONE: The code should be written in ES6 as much as possible
 DONE: Use the create-react-app generator to start your project.